King Warrior Magician Lover: The Four Masculine Archetypes

 The peak of the pyramid is what Moore calls the cohesive Self.

-The individuation process leads one to integrate these four energies to arrive at the Self.
+The individuation process leads one to integrate these four energies, ultimately arriving at the Self.

 robert moore archetypal model